You are here: Counties -> Highland

 Cromarty, on the northern tip of the Black Isle, is regarded as the best preserved 18th century town in the Highlands.
 It's a picturesque fishing and ferry port.
 There are fine buildings along Church Street, such as Cromarty Courthouse which displays a multimedia exhibition of the town's heritage and nautical connections.
 Miller House and Hugh Miller's Cottage are must see attractions.
 Miller House is a handsome Georgian villa built by Hugh's sea captain father.
 The cottage is the birthplace of Hugh Miller, the geologist, writer and church reformer.

-In the north of the area, Highland Tourist Information centre is situated in Tain, the main tourist centre for the area.
+In the north of the area, Tain is the main tourist centre for the area.
 Tain is an interesting little town with a museum full of local history.
 North east is Glenmorangie distillery and visitor centre where whisky connoisseurs can see the distilling process and sample what is claimed to be the best selling single malt whisky.

 Wester Ross

-Highland Tourist Information can be accessed in Strathcarron at the eastern edge of the village Lochcarron.
+Strathcarron lies at the eastern edge of Loch Carron.
 On the south shore of the loch is Attadale Gardens, with a variety of features which keen gardeners will enjoy.

 The Northern Highlands

-In north west Sutherland, Highland Tourist Information centres can be found in Lochinver and Durness.
-This is the most sparsely populated corner of Europe and is home to Scotland's first Geopark, where the rocks at the seashore are 3,000 million years old.
+North West Sutherland, with its towns Lochinver and Durness is the most sparsely populated corner of Europe and is home to Scotland's first Geopark, where the rocks at the seashore are 3,000 million years old.

 Lochinver is a busy fishing port on the Assynt coast, it is the largest town north of Ullapool, with a good range of tourist facilities.
 The Assynt Visitor Centre includes informative displays on local history and the natural environment.
 A CCTV camera at a Grey Heron nest in Culag Woods transmits live video pictures to the Visitor Centre.
 The town's most famous feature is Suilven, at 2389ft/731m it is not the highest mountain in the area, but its distinctive shape, sometimes described as a sugar loaf mountain is spectacular.